GoogleCloudPlatform/gcp-service-broker/README.md

 #### [Set up a backing database](#database)

 1. Create new MySQL instance
+1. Make sure that the database can be accessed, if you are using GCP cloudsql, add `0.0.0.0/0` as an authorized network.
 1. Run `CREATE DATABASE servicebroker;`
 1. Run `CREATE USER '<username>'@'%' IDENTIFIED BY '<password>';`
 1. Run `GRANT ALL PRIVILEGES ON servicebroker.* TO '<username>'@'%' WITH GRANT OPTION;`